Old City of Jerusalem Guide: History, Quarters and Key Religious Sites

 On the other side of the valley bordering the Old City of Jerusalem, the Mount of Olives rises.
 The Jewish Cemetery can be found across the valley on the gently sloping hillside of the Mount of Olives.

 Right above the Western Wall, on the Temple Mount, you will find the golden-topped Dome of the Rock from 690 AD, today a characteristic landmark of Jerusalem!
-It is a significant Muslim site where the prophet Muhammad ascended to heaven.
+It is a Muslim pilgrimage route where the prophet Muhammad ascended to heaven.
 Only Muslims are allowed to enter the building itself.

 Nevertheless, a visit to the Al-Aqsa Mosque can easily be included in your Jerusalem itinerary and trip since the mosque does allow visitors.
 It is gigantic, the third most important mosque in the world, and covers 144,000 square metres!
 The entire complex serves as a house of worship and a community centre in Jerusalem, preserving the Islamic culture and history.
 Al-Aqsa means both the ‘furthest’ (from Mecca) and ‘the supreme’.
 It is sacred to all Abrahamic faiths.